 Termination/Severance in Mexico

 Employers in Mexico are allowed to establish a probationary period for a term of up to 30 days, generally, or up to 180 days for employees in managerial, technical or professional positions.
 However, it should be noted that due to lack of sufficient case law in Mexico, probationary periods are considered very risky.
-Any probation longer than 30 days is in practice not enforceable, and an employer should be prepared do pay severance for any employee with a probation longer than 30 days.
-We strongly do not recommend a probation longer than 30 days.
-Additionally, in order to terminate within the 30 days of probation and not pay severance, it must be because the employee is found unable to preform to the job to satisfaction of the employer.
+Any probation longer than 30 days is in practice not enforceable, and an employer should be prepared do pay severance for any employee with probation longer than 30 days.
+We strongly do not recommend probation longer than 30 days.
+Additionally, in order to terminate within the 30 days of probation and not pay severance, it must be because the employee is found unable to perform to the job to satisfaction of the employer.

 Employment agreements may only be for a fixed-term contract if a fixed term is required by the nature of the work, or for a temporary replacement of an absent employee.
 Otherwise, the employment agreement is considered to be for an indefinite term.